 Criminals can blind the latest corded surveillance cameras by disrupting power cables and telephone lines.
 On the other hand, wireless surveillance cameras have no wires for criminals to attack.

-You may also need to drill holes in your wall and get some mounting kit when installing wired security cameras.
+You may also need to drill holes in your wall and get a mounting kit when installing wired security cameras.
 Although it might not necessarily be a difficult task, putting together something to hold the camera often is time-consuming.

 On the other hand, the installation of wireless cameras is incredibly easy, requires little time, and allows you to angle the cameras in whatever direction you choose.